skateco/skate/README.md

     - [ ] Opt out with annotation: `nginx.ingress.kubernetes.io/ssl-redirect: "false"`
 - Cron
     - [ ] ForbidConcurrent
-    - [ ] Create the pod when creating the cronjob to check it's legit
 - Secret
     - [ ] Support private registry secrets
         - WONTFIX: This is done in k8s by attaching the secret to the default service account, or by adding the